raspberrypilearning/cats/en/step_4.md

 You might notice that the cats don't disappear properly if they fall into the hole, they just get stuck at the bottom.
 This is because the sprite is getting stuck trying to fall!
 --- /task ---

-This is the code which tells the cat to keep falling until it touches blue.
+This is the part of the code which tells the cat to keep falling until it touches blue.
 However, in the hole the cat will never reach blue, so it is stuck forever.

 ```blocks
 repeat until <touching color [#0000ff]?>